-After an SP has been hired, successful candidates are invited to join the SP Program and complete all new employee hiring paperwork and trainings.
+After an SP has been hired, successful candidates are invited to join the SP Program and complete all new SP onboarding, trainings and background check.
 Once this is completed, SPs are eligible for assignments.

 SPs are required to fill out a W-9 for OSU payroll and are considered a 1099 vendor for OSU CHS.